2011 NBA Finals: Aftermath

-In the summer, team owner Mark Cuban elected not to re-sign Tyson Chandler and it severely hurt the team the following season.
-After the championship, the Mavericks made the playoff four of the next five seasons, but they did not win any round.
+In the summer, team owner Mark Cuban elected not to re-sign center and defensive anchor Tyson Chandler.
+They also lost top defensive assistant coach coach Dwane Casey to the Toronto Raptors.
+These losses severely hurt the team's defense the following season, as fell to 7th place in the conference during the lockout shortened season.
+Overall, after the championship, the Mavericks made the playoff four of the next five seasons, but they did not win any round.
 Nowitzki retired in 2019, with the 2011 NBA Finals being the last playoff series he won.
-The Mavs did not make another NBA Finals until 2024.